nyiuab/NBZIMM/README.md

 **License**: GPL

 # Installation
+The package without vignettes can be installed using the following R code:

      library(remotes)

      install_github("nyiuab/NBZIMM", force=T, build_vignettes=F)

 If you want to build Vignettes in the installation, please also install the R package R.rsp using the following R code.

      library(remotes)

      install.packages("R.rsp")

  install_github("nyiuab/NBZIMM", force=T, build_vignettes=T)